 Here you will be a source of strength for others.
 Here you will be able to instill confidence and inspiration in others because in the face of the real impacts of life, it is your strength, it is your character, it is your compassion and your ability that really matter.
 Here charm and beauty mean nothing.
 They are all a pretension.
 When it comes really down to it in life, you must be able to face it and use it beneficially.

-For this, you need a strong foundation to discover your real purpose in life and not simply invent some pleasurable pursuit for yourself.
-You must have this real foundation, or it will not be revealed to you.
+For this, you need a strong foundation.
+To discover your real higher purpose in life and not simply invent some pleasurable pursuit for yourself, you must have this foundation, or it will not be revealed to you.
 You will not be a worthy recipient.
 You will not be a reliable vehicle for its expression in the world.

 Building the Four Pillars of your life means that you are using the learning of others, you are learning from others’ experiences, from their success and their failures.
 You are observing others without condemnation now, trying to learn, to see what their lives are teaching you, to gain benefit from their experiences and from your own experiences.